Grand Excursion: The original Grand Excursion

 The original excursion of 1854 was organized to promote the opening of a new rail line between Chicago and Rock Island, Illinois.
 This line was the first railway link from the eastern United States to the Mississippi River, and thus a more than symbolic moment in westward expansion, allowing for commerce and westward immigration, and ultimately a complete rail line to the Pacific coast.

 The route took travelers overland from Chicago, Illinois to Rock Island, Illinois, then upriver to Saint Paul, Minnesota Territory on several steamships.
 Approximately 1,200 people took part in the Excursion, many of whom were noted reporters and distinguished residents from the Eastern United States.
 Among these were then-popular novelist Catharine Sedgwick and former president President Millard Fillmore, who was widely rumored to be considering another campaign for the Presidency.
 News of the planned trek spread widely in the months prior to it taking place, so it generated a fair amount of press attention.
-Along with The Song of Hiawatha, which was published around the same time, accounts of this journey have been widely credited with influencing people to visit and often settle in the region in the late 19th century.
+Along with The Song of Hiawatha, which was published a year and a half later, accounts of this journey have been widely credited with influencing people to visit and often settle in the region in the late 19th century.

 The first leg of the journey was by rail, and took the visitors from Chicago to Rock Island, Illinois via the Rock Island Railroad.
 Then, passengers were transferred to several steam-powered paddlewheelers for the trek upriver.
 The steamboats stopped several times daily to load up on firewood, but still traveled fairly quickly—they unexpectedly appeared a day earlier than planned in St. Paul.
 Once in the area, many travelers hiked overland to see the Falls of St. Anthony, the only waterfall on the Mississippi River, in what is now Minneapolis.
 During a brief ceremony at the falls, a jar of water taken from the Atlantic Ocean was poured into the falls in a symbolic "mingling of the waters."

 A repeat of the journey marking its 150th anniversary (sesquicentennial) ran from June 25 to July 5, 2004.